 Adding social components can increase app stickiness.
 Consider incorporating:

-- Activity feeds – Keep users connected to trends, actions taken, or updates.
+- Activity feeds: Keep users connected to trends, actions taken, and updates.

 Gamification techniques can boost engagement and turn casual users into loyal and addicted customers.
+They work because, at our core, we love structure and competition.
 Below are examples you can use to gamify your app:

 - Badges and achievements for completing tasks.